-So, what size carburetor do you need then?
+So, what size carburetor do you need?
 There’s a simple formula to calculate just the right size of carburetor for your engine.

 The engine size is the displacement in cubic inches.
 If you know the displacement in liters, try converting using our liters to cubic inches calculator.
 Try our engine displacement calculator to find the size of your engine

 The max RPM is the maximum speed of the engine in revolutions per minute.

 Another factor to consider is the volumetric efficiency of the engine.
 It’s common to see efficiency values of 70-80% for stock engines and up to 95-110% for race engines.